-In addition, indicative individual working hours are included because the hourly salary and the number of holiday and leave hours are based on these.
+In addition, indicative individual working hours are included because the hourly pay and the number of holiday and leave hours are based on these.
 The indicative working hours of a full-time field staff member are 40 hours a week.
 Different working hours may be customary at an individual employer.

-The provisions on normal working hours (see Article $\underline{1.1.}$), the compensation for working on Saturdays (see Article $\underline{3.4.2.}$), the additional work compensation (see Article $\underline{3.4.3.}$), the overtime compensation (see Article $\underline{3.4.4.}$) and the compensation for shift work (see Article $\underline{3.4.5.}$ and see Article $\underline{4.2.5.}$) do not apply to field staff.
+The provisions on normal working hours (see Article 1.1.), the compensation for working on Saturdays (see Article 3.4.2.), the additional work compensation (see Article 3.4.3.), the overtime compensation (see Article 3.4.3.) and the compensation for shift work (see Article 3.4.4. and Article 4.2.5.) do not apply to field staff.